 Our service provides care for children aged from 4 months to 5 years.
 We offer full day care, sessional care, and a Drop In service if the place is available (this needs to be pre-booked) We operate from 8am-5:30pm daily for 49 weeks of the year(closed two weeks in August & one week at Christmas).
 Our ECCE Service (sessional care) operates from 09:30am-12:30pm for 38 weeks a year in line with local primary schools.

-We use the Little Vista family app as a way of communicating with parents since the Covid-19 pandemic, with parents not permitted to enter the early years rooms it can make it difficult to exchange daily messages, therefore this free app for parents gives real time details and updates about the child’s activities, nutrition, sleeping, nappy changes, medical administration etc. allowing parents to monitor their child’s routine closely.
+We use the Little Vista family app as a way of communicating with parents ,this free app for parents gives real time details and updates about the child’s activities, nutrition, sleeping, nappy changes, medical administration etc. allowing parents to monitor their child’s routine closely

 We have highly trained, qualified early year’s professionals working in all rooms in Catkins Early Years’ Service, who are continually upskilling and participating in various continuous professional development (CPD) training to welcome your child and family into our service daily.